ShuiZhuyuAlex/CV_ObjectDetection/README.md

-# MLCrazi5
-## This is just a test on our proj
-## PLZ do NOT push to the main stream directly, always pull first, then create a new branch, push to the new branch, solve conflicts, and finally request merge, then confirm merge and always comment on each action.

 For FeatureCompute.py, if you want to test it on you own server, be sure that your test environment has already been install Python3, opencv， opencv_contrib and relative package.